dreamfactorysoftware/platform-wiki/setup-guide/3-setup-the-emretlrunner/1-Installing-EmrEtlRunner.md

 ### 2.1 Hardware

 You will need to setup EmrEtlRunner on your own server.
-A number of people choose to do so on an EC2 instance (thereby keeping all of SnowPlow in the Amazon Cloud).
+A number of people choose to do so on an EC2 instance (thereby keeping all of Snowplow in the Amazon Cloud).
 If you do so, please note that you **must not use a `t1.micro` instance**.
 You should at the very least use an `m1.small` instance.

 ### 2.2 Software